openid/OpenYOLO-Spec/common/operations.md

 for users.
 Stale credentials are particularly common in browsers that rely on heuristics to detect password changes and update saved credentials.

-When a credential is stale, it is useless only serves as a barrier to authentication.
-In most cases, the user will be forced to perform a tedious account recovery process.
+When a credential is stale, it only serves as a barrier to authentication.
+In most cases, the user will be forced to perform a tedious account recovery process, and if they do not remember to manually delete the stale credential, will likely be faced with the same issue again in the future.

 In order to provide services a way to flag stale credentials to a provider, a credential deletion operation is defined.
 Credential providers _should not_ allow automatic deletion of credentials, as this would allow misbehaving services to delete valid credentials.
 Financial institutions are notorious for these kinds of user-hostile policies, and may